flamingock/flamingock-examples/mongodb/mongodb-sync/README.md

 ./gradlew run
 ```

-## ✅ Proven functionalities
+## Proven functionalities

-This example demonstrates the following functionalities:
-1. Auditing Changes with MongoDB
-   - Demonstrates how to audit changes using MongoDB as the storage backend.
+This example demonstrates how to audit Changes with MongoDB as the storage backend.
-2. Configuring advanced and optional Flamingock Builder Options
-   - All configurations are optional and set in the example to their default values, providing flexibility for customization.
-3. Implementing Pipeline Listeners
-   - Illustrates the use of Pipeline Listeners for additional functionality and customization.

 ___

-### 📢 Contributing
+### Contributing
 We welcome contributions!
 If you have an idea for a new example or improvement to an existing one, feel free to submit a
 pull request.
 Check out our [CONTRIBUTING.md](../../CONTRIBUTING.md) for guidelines.

 ___

-### 🤝 Get Involved
+### Get involved
 ⭐ Star the [Flamingock repository](https://github.com/mongock/flamingock-project) to show your support!

 🐞 Report issues or suggest features in the [Flamingock issue tracker](https://github.com/mongock/flamingock-project/issues).